IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/sdc-sit-plan.rst

 ~2 weeks after test
 ^^^^^^^^^^^^^^^^^^^

 The test report is finalized to include the outcome of re-tests of failed steps that were fixed after the SIT.
-The report specify any decisions made to push testing of specific steps to a later date and which requirements are affected.
+The report specifies any decisions made to push testing of specific steps to a later date and which requirements are affected.